TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

 you a better understanding of testing within TYPO3's Core.
 A full Core git checkout comes with everything needed to run tests in TYPO3.

-Core development is most likely bound to the Core `main` branch - back porting patches to older branches are usually handled by Core maintainers and often don't affect other Core contributors.
+Core development is most likely bound to the Core `main` branch - backporting patches to older branches are usually handled by Core maintainers and often don't affect other Core contributors.

 Note, the main script